gnu-user/qa-project/design/FrontEnd/FRONTEND_DESIGN_NOTES.md

 Login inherits Transaction
 ----------------------------

-The Login transaction implements the transaction interface, contains the login transaction details, if the login is successful the login returns a reference to the current user that is now logged in.
+The Login transaction inherits transaction, contains the login transaction details, if the login is successful the login returns a reference to the current user that is now logged in.

 ### Login(User current_user)